-Missing a Task:
+Missing a Task.

-• Students who are absent from school when a task is due, they will be required to provide a note from a parent/Carer explaining their absence.
-The Instructional Leader of Learning will decide the appropriate course of action following a missed task e.g. alternative task, estimated mark etc.
+- Year 7 or Year 8 students who are absent from school when a task is due, they will be required to provide a note from a parent/Carer explaining their absence.
+The Instructional Leader of Learning will decide the appropriate course of action following a missed task e.g. alternative task, estimated mark etc. - Year 9 to Year 12 students who are absent either the day before or when a task is due will be required to provide a medical Certificate.
+If appropriate explanation is not provided, students may receive a penalty for a late submission or missing the task.